Mechanical engineer

 Discover what's on offer at your school on Apprenticeships.scot.

-You would need a degree (SCQF level 9/10) or postgraduate qualification (SCQF level 11) in Mechanical Engineering, Mechatronics or Applied Physics.
+You'd need a degree (SCQF Level 9/10) or postgraduate qualification (SCQF Level 11) in Mechanical Engineering, Mechatronics or Applied Physics.

 Employers value work experience so finding courses with work placements or an internship, or working for a year in industry can be especially useful.